-Innovations and technical developments follow each other in rapid succession and marketplaces such as Amazon have become essential.
+Innovations and technical developments follow each other in rapid succession and marketplaces such as Amazon or Alibaba have become essential.
 As a B2B player, it is important to keep a close eye on these developments and to respond to them.
 How?
 This question will be addressed by the experts in episode 6 of our series.

 The B2B digital commerce expert group during this session discusses the influence of marketplaces and disruptors on the B2B market.
 The chairmen of the B2B digital commerce group Herbert Pesch (director of B2B digital agency Evident) and Roelof Swiers (Intershop) are guests of Mediq in Bleiswijk, Netherlands.
 As a supplier of medical devices and care solutions, Mediq is an important international player in care.